-Board Options Exchange ("CBOE"), and C2 Options Exchange ("C2").
+6 The Exchange notes that in 2015, Livevol was acquired by CBOE Holdings, Inc., the ultimate parent company of the Chicago Board Options Exchange ("CBOE") and C2 Options Exchange ("C2").

-8 For purposes of the Rule, an Official is an Officer of the Exchange or such other employee designee of the Exchange that is trained in the application of Rule 6.15.
+7 For purposes of the Rule, an Official is an Officer of the Exchange or such other employee designee of the Exchange that is trained in the application of this Rule.
+See Rule 720(a)(3).

-9 See proposed paragraph (b) to Interpretation and Policy .08.
+8 See proposed paragraph (b) to Supplementary Material to Rule 720, Item .04.

-10 The Exchange expects any TP Provider selected by the Exchange and other options exchanges to act independently in its determination and calculation of Theoretical Price.
+$^{^{\}rm 9}\,{\rm The}$ Exchange expects any TP Provider selected by the Exchange and other options exchanges to act independently in its determination and calculation of Theoretical Price.
 With respect to Livevol specifically, the Exchange again notes that Livevol is a subsidiary of CBOE Holdings, Inc., which is also the ultimate parent company of multiple options exchanges.
 The Exchange expects Livevol to calculate Theoretical Price independent of its affiliated exchanges in the same way it will calculate Theoretical Price independent of nonaffiliated exchanges.

-11 To the extent the TP Provider has been contacted by an Official of the Exchange, reviews the Theoretical Price provided but disagrees that there has been any error, then the Exchange would be bound to use the Theoretical Price provided by the TP Provider.
+10 To the extent the TP Provider has been contacted by an Official of the Exchange, reviews the Theoretical Price provided but disagrees that there has been any error, then the Exchange would be bound to use the Theoretical Price provided by the TP Provider.

-$^{^{12}}$ In the context of a Significant Market Event, the Exchange may determine, "in consultation with other options exchanges . . . that timely adjustment is not feasible due to the extraordinary nature of the situation."
-See Rule 6.15(e)(4).
+11 In the context of a Significant Market Event, the Exchange may determine, "in consultation with other options exchanges . . . that timely adjustment is not feasible due to the extraordinary nature of the situation."
+See Rule 720(e)(4).

-particular, the Exchange and other options exchanges now have a process, administered by the Options Clearing Corporation, to invoke a discussion amongst all options exchanges in the event of any widespread or significant market events.
+event did not qualify as a "Significant Market Event" pursuant to Rule 720(e), and the TP Provider was unavailable or otherwise experiencing difficulty, the Exchange believes that it and other options exchanges would seek to coordinate to the extent possible.
+In particular, the Exchange and other options exchanges now have a process, administered by the Options Clearing Corporation, to invoke a discussion amongst all options exchanges in the event of any widespread or significant market events.
 The Exchange believes that this process could be used in the event necessary if there were an issue with the TP Provider.